Braised Lamb Shanks for Passover or Easter Week

 - Remove shanks from the liquid.
 Strain the liquid into a large saucepan (okay, I like to leave a bit of the tomato and carrots for presentation.
 Simmer to reduce the sauce until is thick enough to coat the back of a spoon.
 Add salt and pepper to taste.

 * Don’t fear the anchovies.
-They add a depth of flavor to a braise as they meld into the sauce.
-And rinsing them first 9whihc I always do) takes away that salty greasiness that most people find so objectionable.
+They add a depth of flavor to a braise as they melt into the sauce.
+And rinsing them first which I always do) takes away that salty greasiness that most people find so objectionable.